rayalan/binary-adages/content/pages/profile-employer-questions.md

 # Fundamentals

-_Understand what the company's foundational footing is like..._
+_Understand what the company's foundational footing is like ..._

 ## Product